trinistr/dicey/README.md

 Use online version of **Dicey** on its own website: [dicey.bulancov.tech](https://dicey.bulancov.tech)!

 It does not provide quite all features, but it's easy to use and quick to get started.
+And it's installable as a webapp, so it can be used offline too!

 ### For those who want the full command line experience